Luen/quillbot-api/README.md

 ```

 # Note
 This script is primarily for educational and experimental purposes.
-Please be aware of the ethical implications and the terms of service of Quillbot when using this script for paraphrasing content.
+Please keep in mind the ethical implications and Quillbot's terms of service when using this script for paraphrasing content.

 # Contributing
-Contributions to improve this script are welcome.
+I want you to know that contributions to improve this script are welcome.
 Please fork the repository and submit a pull request with your changes.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.